Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Study Results

+To investigate the quality of the constructed test sets, we analyzed the data along two dimensions: \textbf{efficacy} (measuring how effectively examples exposed model limitations) and \textbf{coverage} (measuring the semantic diversity of the test scenarios).

+First, to assess the \textit{efficacy} of the test sets, we examined whether the generated examples actively probed model limitations rather than being trivial inputs.
+We measured the rate at which test inputs successfully triggered a model failure---specifically, examples participants explicitly marked as incorrect at least once during the session.
+The Co-Evolution workflow demonstrated a significant advantage: 51.9\% of the test examples (93 out of 179) were flagged as failures, whereas the baseline condition yielded only 26.7\% (23 out of 86).
+This indicates that the Co-Evolution workflow more effectively guides users to generate challenging edge cases that probe the model's weaknesses.

+Second, to determine the \textit{coverage} of the test sets, we examined the semantic diversity of inputs to ensure they addressed a broad range of scenarios.
+Specifically, for each participant, we calculated the coverage based on the four categories (e.g., target group, problematic style) defined in our technical experiment (Section \ref{sec:technical}).
+The Co-Evolution condition achieved a significant higher coverage of 58\% (avg.
+13.8 out of 24 categories), compared to the baseline, which covered 49\% (avg.
+11.7 categories).
+While this increase is partly attributable to the higher total number of examples generated in the Co-Evolution condition, the result suggests that the workflow successfully scaffolded participants in broadening their data space to cover a more diverse range of scenarios, rather than simply generating more of the same types of errors.

-\subsection{RQ 5: How do participants perceive the effectiveness of the workflow?}
+\subsection{RQ 6: How do participants perceive the effectiveness of the workflow?}

-The above four research questions analyzed what changed in the prompt instructions and how those changes affected model behavior.
+The above five research questions analyzed what changed in the prompt instructions and how those changes affected model behavior.
 We now shift from these outcome-focused measures to participants’ own subjective assessments.

 Figure~\ref{fig:ratings} shows the distribution of subjective ratings for the 10 questions for each of the two conditions.
 First, both conditions scored highly on basic usability.
-The baseline, with fewer features, was rated slightly higher on ease of learning, as expected (Q1), and both conditions were judged equally easy to use with a high average score (Q2; mean 6.08 for both).
-Even on sense of control (Q3), where we anticipated the baseline might be stronger, ratings were comparable, with co-evolution even a bit higher (mean: 6.08 vs. 5.25).
+The baseline, with fewer features, was rated slightly higher on ease of learning, as expected (Q1), and both conditions were judged similarly easy to use (Q2; 5.94 vs. 6.19).
+Even on sense of control (Q3), where we anticipated the baseline might be stronger, ratings were comparable, with Co-Evolution even a bit higher (mean: 5.94 vs. 5.31).
 These patterns suggest that the two systems were broadly on par for straightforward ease of use.